dsxmachina/rfm/features.md

 - Support for multiple tabs
   - each tab with its own history and set of panels

-- Generate preview for whole directory content when idle
+- [x] Generate preview for whole directory content when idle

+- [x] Imrove panel creation time

+- [ ] Improve drawing speed

 ## Search